MartinsBumanis/CitroniCardGame/README.md

 The current state of the game requires a HTTP connection, won't work with HTTPS.

 To deploy to localhost put "localhost:81" in the GameScene.js websocket variable or IP address for online.

+To deploy you can use ''npm start''.

+To install node modules do ''npm install''.

+You might need to do ''npm install websockets''